How Humans Deal With And Survive Extreme Cold

 The Sacrifice of Parts for the Greater Good

-This reduction of blood flow is not normally a problem and happens to some extent for most people much of the time.
+This reduction of blood flow is not normally a problem and happens to some extent for most people much of the time even in mildly cool conditions.
 In extreme or prolonged cold however it can lead to frost-nip and even frost-bite.
 These are situations in which the body has made the decision to risk or sacrifice some of the more expendable regions to preserve the core temperature and so avoid death from hypothermia.

 The first stage is frost nip.

 Most often observed at the end of the nose, tops of the ears or possibly fingers.
-The skin goes an unnatural looking pale "pasty white" (assuming your skin is white/pink to start with) color and loses sensation.
+The skin goes an unnatural looking paler, pasty shade and loses sensation.
 This is caused by a lack of blood flow to those regions because they are losing so much heat.
 Frost nip is an early warning sign that if left will lead to frostbite.
 It can be readily corrected however by putting on extra clothing.
 The skidoo gloves I used in Antarctica had a large patch of sheepskin on the back to hold against and warm up any frost-nipped parts, usually nose or cheeks.
 The important thing with frost nip is to keep an eye on your companions as it is so easy to miss it on yourself.

 Frost nip can actually freeze the surface